 Perform an ocular examination including an evaluation of pupillary size, shape, reactivity, and extraocular movement.
 Look for signs of globe rupture and intraocular hemorrhage.
 (See "Open globe injuries: Emergency evaluation and initial management" and "Orbital fractures" and "Retinal detachment" and "Traumatic hyphema: Clinical features and diagnosis".)

 Patients with mild traumatic brain injury may not have external signs of trauma.
 Validated decision tools, including the New Orleans Criteria and the Canadian CT Head Rule , can be used to determine the need for neuroimaging with computed tomography (CT).
-(See "Concussion and mild traumatic brain injury".)
+(See "Acute mild traumatic brain injury (concussion) in adults".)

 Neck — Assume that all patients with blunt trauma have sustained an injury to the cervical spine.
 This assumption can be disproved by appropriate application of clinical decision rules, such as NEXUS or the Canadian C-Spine Rule, or by radiologic evaluation using plain radiographs or CT.
 Assessment of the cervical spine following trauma is discussed separately.
 (See "Evaluation and acute management of cervical spinal column injuries in adults".)